Did you know there are at least ten different ways to make extra money as a designer?

 Here’s an example from Jamie Gregory, a graphic designer based in the UK:

 Next, we have middle-of-the-funnel content.
 The guys are aware of their pain points and are looking for potential solutions.
-You can target them with comparison charts of different solutions.
+You can target them with comparison tables and charts of different solutions.
 You can also host webinars or publish video content discussing such comparisons.

 Finally, we have bottom-of-the-funnel guys who are ready to spend money to resolve their needs.
 Here, you can provide free consultations or publish case studies showing how your solution helped someone else.
 Such a strategy will drive more leads to your website.
 You can then nurture them with different types of content and through multiple channels.
 For example, you could collect the lead’s emails from your website and put them through email drips.